Cleaning air con filters

 You can clean your air conditioner filter by following the below steps:

-• Remove or flip up the front grille on the unit (you should be able to remove one large mesh filter panel or two smaller ones).
+1. Remove or open the front grille on the unit (you should be able to remove one large mesh filter panel or two smaller ones).

-• Take the filter panels outside and knock them (gently) against a railing or post to dislodge the dust, vacuuming off the remaining grime.
+2. Take the filter panels outside and knock them gently together to dislodge the dust, vacuuming off the remaining grime.

-• Wash the filters with warm water and detergent, making sure to rinse them clean afterwards.
+3. Wash the filters with warm water and detergent and rinse them clean.

 How to clean the indoor unit’s fan coil